v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

     ![Watermark and header applied to document](media/Sensitivity_label_watermark_header.png)

-- **Prevent data exfiltration (data leaving your organization)** by turning on endpoint protection in Intune.
+- **Prevent data loss** by turning on endpoint protection in Intune.
 If sensitive content gets downloaded, you can help prevent the loss of data from Windows devices.
 For example, you can’t copy labeled content into Dropbox, Gmail, or USB drive.
 Before your sensitivity labels can use Windows Information Protection (WIP), you first need to create an app protection policy in the Azure portal.
 For more information, see [How Windows Information Protection protects files with a sensitivity label](https://docs.microsoft.com/en-us/windows/security/information-protection/windows-information-protection/how-wip-works-with-labels?branch=vsts17546553).

 All of these options are available when you create a label in the Security & Compliance Center.